deven495/ScalerSolutions/Backtracking/QuestionsAndAnswers.md

     }
 ---------------------------------------------------------------------------------------------------------
 Q2.
 Permutations
-Solved
-character backgroundcharacter
-Stuck somewhere?
-Ask for help from a TA and get it resolved.
-Get help from TA.

 Problem Description
 Given an integer array A of size N denoting collection of numbers , return all possible permutations.